-Owerri Reverberates As Film Makers, Actors gather For VILLAFFEST 2021
+Owerri Reverberates As Film Makers, Actors Gather For VILLAFFEST 2021

-The festival which opened on Tuesday , December 14, with “Back to our Roots” ends tomorrow with an award night.
-Like the maiden edition last year, the three days festival attracted over 1000 youths from across the state.
+The festival which opened on Tuesday, December 14, 2021 with “Back To Our Roots” ended on December 16 with an award night.
+Like the maiden edition last year, the three-day festival attracted over 1,000 youths from across the state.

 Film directors and producers of the selected films from Ghana, Egypt, Tunisia, Nigeria, Morocco, South Africa, Uganda and the United States of America were also in attendance.

-While it lasted, the organizers shot a short film as part of the festival practical workshop to depict the theme of the event.
+While it lasted, the organisers shot a short film as part of the festival practical workshop to depict the theme of the event.

+This year, the organizers introduced “Best Students Film” award category in which all the higher institutions

 According to the founder and festival director, Kelechi Eke, the festival seeks to encourage youths with interest in arts and film making by providing them a unique platform to harness and push the boundaries of their creativity.